 Scrub the clams and mussels with a small stiff brush under cold running water; remove beards from mussels.

 Discard any open clams or mussels.
-Let cold water run over shells for 5 minutes (shaking every minute, or so).
+Let cold water run over shells for 5 minutes (shaking every minute or so).

 Gently stir into the sauce the clams, mussels, shrimp, scallops, and fish fillets.
-Cover the dish and let simmer for 7 - 8 minutes, until the clams and mussels open.
+Cover the dish and let it simmer for 7 - 8 minutes, until the clams and mussels open.
 Discard any shells that have not opened.

 Add the crab legs and steam until heated through, another 2 - 3 minutes.